-While accepting the Nobel Peace Prize, Setsuko Thurlow — a 1955 graduate and 2018 Commencement speaker of Lynchburg College — focused on her personal experience surviving nuclear warfare.
+While accepting the Nobel Peace Prize, Setsuko Thurlow — a 1955 graduate and 2018 Commencement speaker of University of Lynchburg — focused on her personal experience surviving nuclear warfare.

 Thurlow was 13 years old when the United States dropped an atomic bomb on Hiroshima, where she lived.
 She recalled a “bluish-white” flash outside the window of her school, she explained in her portion of the Nobel lecture.
 Most of the other children in her classroom were burned alive by the blast.
 The building crumbled, pinning her beneath.
 Eventually she was freed after hearing a rescuer shouting instructions to move toward the light she could see through the rubble.